David Graham (golfer): Australian and Asian circuits 1968–1970

+Team appearances in the World Cup and the Dunhill Cup

-Later in the month it was announced that Graham would represent Australia at the 1970 World Cup with Bruce Devlin.
+Late in November 1970 it was announced that Graham would represent Australia at the 1970 World Cup with Bruce Devlin.
 The event would be held at the Jockey Club in Buenos Aires, Argentina.
+Ahead of the World Cup event, the organizing International Golf Association, preferred the more well-known Bruce Crampton to team for Australia with Bruce Devlin.
+Crampton, as well as Kel Nagle and Peter Thomson, had declined to play and The Australian PGA threatened not to send a team if Graham was not included.

 It took a 54-hour plane trip for both Graham and Devin to reach Argentina and both were "tired" once they started playing the first round.
 However, both played excellently in the opening round.
 Graham fired a bogey-free 65 (−7) and Devlin a bogey-free 66 (−6).
 At 131 (−13), they held a three-stroke lead over Argentina's team.
-In the individual competition, Graham was in solo second, one behind leader Roberto De Vicenzo of Argentina, while Devlin was tied for third.
+In the individual competition, Graham was in solo second, one behind leader, home legend Roberto De Vicenzo, while Devlin was tied for third.
 After the round Graham stated, "I don't regard it as my best performance ever, but it is pretty close."
 In the second round Graham shot a 67 (−5) while Devlin shot a 69 (−3).
 In the third round Graham shot a back nine 30 (−7), including birdies on the final four holes, to record at 65 (−7).
 Devlin recorded a third round 66 (−6).
 They held a 19-stroke lead over Argentina, the second place team.
 After the round, according to The Canberra Times, "Graham said the three rounds here were the so far were the best he's ever played."
 Among individuals, Graham held a two-stroke lead over Roberto De Vicenzo.
 At the beginning of the final round both Graham and his partner Devlin played poorly shooting 35 and 36, respectively, over the course of the par-35 front nine.
 In addition, Graham lost the solo individual lead to de Vicenzo when Graham bogeyed the par-3 8th hole and the Argentine birdied it.
 According to the Papua New Guinea Post-Courier, however, at the end of the front nine the Australians "were assured of victory over their nearest rivals Argentina."
 At his point their team still had an 11 stroke lead over Argentina.
 Among individuals, "The lead see-sawed back and forth until De Vicenzo took the lead for good with a birdie on the par-5 15th."
 Graham finished second among individuals.
-The Australian team won by nine shots.
+The Australian team won by a record ten shots.
 At 544, they beat the team record set by Arnold Palmer and Jack Nicklaus at the 1966 Canada Cup by four shots.
-According to the Associated Press, Graham "was hailed today as one of golf's potential greats" after the victory.

-Two weeks later, in December, Graham played the Argentine Masters.
-Over the course of the first two rounds, Graham opened with rounds of 69 (−1) to be one behind the lead of Roberto De Vicenzo.
-At this point, he was tied for second with Gary Player and Argentine Juan Quinteros.
-However, de Vicenzo would go on to win the tournament while Graham would finish outside of the top 3.
+Devlin and Graham again represented Australia in the 1971 World Cup, but when Devlin was not selected for the event the year after, Graham refused to play and never again participated in any World Cup events.